 So, for the blouse and the trousers I searched through my Nana’s old button tin, and found 3 gorgeous metal buttons for the blouse and an old Bakelite coat button for the trousers.
 I mean you wouldn’t get this on ready to wear clothing would you!

 I then added one of my sew-in garment labels, which I absolutely love.
 They just add a quirky touch.
 I have a few of the label designs, but there are lots more to choose from.

-Pattern Trace has an extensive selection of garment labels by Kylie and the Machine, eleven different designs, and the hardest part is choosing.
+Pattern Trace has an extensive selection of garment labels by Kylie and the Machine, so many different designs, and the hardest part is choosing.
 They also have the option of making your own custom garment labels too.